mhk197/election-analysis/README.md

 * Diana DeGette won the election, with 73.8% of the vote and 272,892 votes in total

 ## Election Audit Summary
 This Python script can be modified to audit virtually any election.
-However, the election data must be in tabular format -- with rows corresponding to individual votes -- and there must be columns recording (a) the candidate for which and (b) the county from which the vote cast.
+However, the election data must be in tabular format -- with rows corresponding to individual votes -- and there must be columns recording (a) the candidate for which the vote was cast and (b) the county from which the vote was cast.

 The